nikrawlinson/picopomodoro/README.md

 This uses a Raspberry Pi Pico and Unicorn Pack instead.
 Press the X button to start a work session and the LEDs illuminate in red, then blink out one at a time over the course of 25 minutes.
 After the work cycle completes, the LEDs illuminate green and blink out over five minutes.
 The process then repeats by initiating a new work cycle.

-Pressing the Y button terminates the process and returns the Pico to its rest state.
+The alternating cycles continue until the Y button is pressed.
+This terminates the process and returns the Pico to its rest state.